Lucie Fulton Isaacs: Career

 Isaacs was a charter member of the first women's club in Walla Walla organized in 1886; was one of the first dozen in all the U.S. She was a prominent worker in the Symphony Orchestra Club, belonging also to the Sunshine and Educational Clubs.

 Isaacs took a prominent part in the first equal suffrage movement in Washington Territory days.

-Under the guidance of Abigail Scott Duniway of Portland, Oregon, a lifelong friend and coworker, Isaacs was instrumental in securing from Congress a "head" for the "headless" Suffrage bill passed by the Legislature or the Washington Territory in 1885, later declared unconstitutional by Judge George Turner.
+Under the guidance of Abigail Scott Duniway of Portland, Oregon, a lifelong friend and coworker, Isaacs was instrumental in securing from Congress a "head" for the "headless" Suffrage bill passed by the Legislature of the Washington Territory in 1885, later declared unconstitutional by Judge George Turner.
 Isaacs served as president of the Walla Walla Woman's Suffrage Club at a time when such clubs were not at all popular in general opinion.
 Their home, "Brookside", was referred to frequently as "the cradle of equal suffrage in Washington".
 In her suffrage activities, Isaacs was backed by her husband who, as a member of the state legislature, in 1886, introduced a woman's suffrage measure into the House.
 During the campaign of 1910, she was an officer of the Washington State Suffrage Association in charge of Letter Writers.

 None of her poetry was ever published, but some essays and historical sketches were printed in The Pacific Monthly, Overland, and other periodicals under various pen names, while her correspondence was extensive as historian and letter writer for some years for the Washington Equal Suffrage Association, and the National Council of Women Voters.

 Personal life

 Isaacs was one of the organizers of the Unitarian Church in Walla Walla in 1877.
-Later, she became a Christian Scientist, believing it a natural sequence for Unitarianism.
+Later, she became a Christian Scientist, believing it a natural sequence from Unitarianism.

-The Isaacs had eight children: Elizabeth, Harry, (infant), Grace, Charlotte, Edwin, Walter, and John.
+The Isaacs had eight children: Elizabeth, Harry, an unnamed infant, Grace, Charlotte, Edwin, Walter, and John.

-Lucie Fulton Isaacs died in Walla Walla, Washington, November 20, 1916.
+Lucie Fulton Isaacs died in Walla Walla, Washington on November 20, 1916.